SAP-samples/btp-kyma-multitenant-extension/documentation/explore/db-service/README.md

     }
 ```

 Note that we use JAX-RS automatic marshalling only for input parameters.
 See **Mentor m** in the previous example.
 The **@Consume** annotation enables parsing of JSON input.
-We do not use automatic unmashalling for returning a JSON string.
+We do not use automatic un-mashalling for returning a JSON string.
 Instead, all REST services that return JSON convert the result to string by directly using JSON utility classes.
 The reason is that you often want to filter anything you return by a REST service before you actually send it.

 # Persistence Implementation